NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Related Work

 \section{Related Work}

-Planning a collision free-path in a cluttered scene can be computationally expensive.
-Classical planning approaches include rapidly-exploring random trees \cite{rrt} and probabilistic roadmaps \cite{prm}.
-These methods will find the optimal path according to the supplied criteria.
-However, their computation time means they are restricted to use as offline planners.

-Motion planners such as STOMP \cite{stomp}, CHOMP \cite{chomp} and Trajopt \cite{trajopt} use such sampling-based methods to solve general high-dimensional motion planning problems not just for manipulators.
+Classical planning methods will find the optimal path according to the supplied criteria.
+However, their computation time means they are restricted to use as open-loop planners.
+Motion planners such as STOMP \cite{stomp}, CHOMP \cite{chomp} and Trajopt \cite{trajopt} use sampling-based methods to solve general high-dimensional motion planning problems not just for manipulators.
 Motion planners can typically incorporate collision avoidance as well as other constraints such as end-effector orientation throughout the motion.
 In some cases, motion-planners may need post-processing to remove jerky or extraneous motions due to sampling.

-STOMP uses a stochastic and gradient-free scheme to optimize a trajectory while minimizing a cost function.
+STOMP uses a stochastic and gradient-free scheme to optimise a trajectory while minimising a cost function.
 The stochastic nature of the scheme means that it can overcome local minima which purely gradient-based approaches like CHOMP and Trajopt can be trapped by.
 CHOMP and Trajopt both utilise novel methods for solving optimisation problems while incorporating obstacles.

-The time to run these systems makes it impossible for them to run reliably in dynamic environments due to the need for frequent replanning.
-Planning times of these planners in one benchmark \cite{trajopt} vary from 0.19 seconds (for Trajopt) to 4.91 seconds (for CHOMP).
-If the obstacles in the environment are non-stationary, the planners will not be able to re-plan at a sufficient rate to avoid them.
+Planning times of these algorithms preclude their use in dynamic environments.
+In one benchmark \cite{trajopt} planning time varies from 0.19 seconds (for Trajopt) to 4.91 seconds (for CHOMP).

 Path planners output a sequence of poses for which the inverse kinematic (IK) solution is computed to obtain a sequence of joint coordinates.
-IK can be solved analytically on most robots, but it is more commonly solved through an optimization framework \cite{ik0}.
-The optimization problem can be augmented through the cost function, equality or inequality constraints to provide additional functionality.
+IK can be solved analytically on most robots, but it is more commonly solved through an optimisation framework \cite{ik0}.
+The optimisation problem can be augmented, through the cost function, with equality or inequality constraints to provide additional functionality.
 IK solvers can therefore provide joint configurations which are free from collisions and avoid joint limits.
 Typically only redundant robots with an exploitable null space can achieve useful benefits.

 However, IK alone cannot provide a valid path to the goal.
 Rather than consider the pose or joint configuration at each time step we can consider velocity.
 This approach, using differential kinematics, is commonly referred to as Resolved-Rate Motion Control (RRMC) \cite{rrmc}.